Spy x Family season 2 release schedule: When is episode 3 out? | Radio Times

 How to watch Spy x Family season 2 in the UK

-Spy x Family season 2 is available to watch Crunchyroll in the UK.
+Spy x Family season 2 is available to watch on Crunchyroll in the UK.

 What time are new episodes of Spy x Family released?